How to separate the digits of a number in Python

 print(digits)--OUTPUT--[1, 2, 3, 4, 5]

-- First converting the number to a string using
+- It still converts the number to a string using

 Using modulo (%) and integer division (//) operations